 Quality and Trust Over Cheap Labor

 Some hesitate to pay $5 per hour overseas, but they lose their brand voice and buy into risk.
 Reddit users frequently praise smart VAs who stay committed and grow with the client, rather than rotating cheap help.
 Hiring someone who commits a focused amount of time maintains consistency and brand authenticity.
-You don’t save money by hiring cheap; you lose it by damaging your reputation.
+You don’t save money by hiring cheaply; you lose it by damaging your reputation.

 Introduction Recap